 Shepherd’s pie is one of my favourite comfort foods.
 It’s a meat-based pie with a mashed potato topping instead of a crust.
 In Quebec, where I lived for a good part of my life, it starts with a bottom layer of ground beef and a healthy amount of creamed corn.

 In Quebec French, the dish is called “pâté chinois” – literally “Chinese pie.”
 In Scotland, where it probably originated in the 18th century or so, the meat would have been chunks of mutton or lamb – otherwise it would be called “cottage pie.”
 No matter what you call it or what ingredients are used, it’s good, honest peasant food.

 Shepherd’s Pie Recipe

-This recipe is an adaptation on one that a friend’s mother used to make.
+This recipe is an adaptation of the shepherd’s pie that a friend’s mother used to make.
 The carrots give colour and extra nutrients to the dish and make it just a little sweet.

 2 lbs ground beef

 4-6 carrots, sliced into discs and boiled until just barely tender*

 5-6 potatoes, mashed with butter and milk

 1 400 ml can (about 14 oz) creamed corn